On this page

 #1.
 Lack of clear objectives

-In any business, to succeed, first, you need to have a vision and realistic objectives to reach there.
+A missing or vague objective is the most direct reason enterprise test strategy fails, because without a clear target, testers cannot prioritise, and resources spread across areas that do not matter to the business.
 One of the main reasons your enterprise test strategy might fail is a lack of clear objectives.
-When you do not have clear goals, testing becomes haphazard, where testers do not know which areas to focus on and what results to expect.Ā
+When you do not have clear goals, testing becomes haphazard, where testers do not know which areas to focus on and what results to expect.

 Furthermore, unclear objectives can lead to over-testing or under-testing certain areas.
 As a result, testers might fix extremely rare minor issues with little business impact but miss an edge case that makes key functionality collapse.

-Here are the steps you can implement to avoid this common mistake:Ā
+Here are the steps you can implement to avoid this common mistake:

 • Define testing objectives: Ensure clear testing goals for each testing phase and that everyone in the team understands and aligns with them.

-• Prioritise testing: Allocate resources to the high-priority areas that require more testing coverage.Ā
+• Prioritise testing: Allocate resources to the high-priority areas that require more testing coverage.

 • Use test cases: You’ll want to create a simple 2×2 matrix plotting likelihood versus business impact.
 High-impact workflows like payment processing or user authentication?
 Those get the heavy testing treatment.
 Grab your top 5 business-critical features and rank them by “what happens if this breaks?”
 Payment failures cost revenue, and login issues block users entirely.
 Focus there first.
 Don’t test everything equally.
 That’s resource drain.
 Instead, throw 70% of your testing effort at the top-risk scenarios.

-• Track progress: Monitor the testing progress against objectives and make necessary changes to stay on track.Ā
+• Track progress: Monitor the testing progress against objectives and make necessary changes to stay on track.

 Other than delivering high-quality test management solutions, aqua also provides you with a testing strategy template that includes test planning, execution and reporting best practices.
 If you want to optimise your testing strategy, aqua’s template will provide a comprehensive and effective framework to ensure your testing is efficient and effective.